Flurry of Yuletide activities coming to Sidney - Victoria News

 Book a horse and carriage tour for $40 through downtown Sidney streets.
 Up to six people can enjoy the fuel-free rides through town.
 Call 250-880-0456 to book a carriage experience.

-Don’t forget to tour the lights!
+And don’t forget to tour the lights.
 Between Nov.
 23 and Dec.
 23, residents and visitors can grab a cup of warmth and tour downtown Sidney to check out the holiday window displays, then cast their vote for the best display at SidneyBIA.ca.
 Sidney’s seasonal spirit also rewards local shoppers.
-Enter to win over $2,500 worth of prizes when you shop at local stores between Nov.
+Enter to win more than $2,500 worth of prizes when you shop at local stores between Nov.
 23 and Dec.
 23 and fill out in-store ballots.
 Winners are drawn Dec.
 22.

 For more information on Sidney’s upcoming holiday events, visit sidneybia.ca.